gclear96/talos-proxmox-platform/README.md

 Porkbun is not a built-in cert-manager DNS provider, so a Porkbun DNS-01 webhook is included via the `porkbun-webhook` chart.
 The webhook group name is set to `acme.porkbun.magomago.moe` in `clusters/homelab/values/porkbun-webhook.yaml`, and the ClusterIssuers reference it.
+The `certManager.serviceAccountName` value must match the cert-manager Helm release name (this repo uses `platform-cert-manager`).

 Create the DNS-01 secret manually (no secrets in Git):